fabio-sassi/zm/MANUAL.md

 *The order of execution of the close is from leaves to root (implosion).*

-The allocation order of subtask resource is from root to leaves for this reason close use the inverse order.
+This is due to resource allocation order of subtask: from root to leaves, close must go in reversed order.

 *The execution of the close is done in a serial way as any other operation* *in the same execution-context.*